 17. Gandhamadhana Parvatham

 Located in the north-western part of Rameswaram, Gandhamadhana Parvatham is a very popular sunrise and sunset viewpoint.
-The temple of Gandhamadhana is highly renowned and worshipped in the southern India as well as visited by people from far across.
+The temple of Gandhamadhana is one of the highly renowned and ancient temples in India.
+It is worshipped in the southern India as well as visited by people from far across.
 The temple is two-storeyed and you can see Lord Rama’s feet imprinted on the chakra placed in the temple.
 This place is a must-visit when in Rameshwaram in regards to historic importance.

 18. Jatayu Tirtham